smtyksl/thread-control/README.md

 ```

+# Header-only Library

+ThreadController is also available as a header-only library.
+You can download the `threadcontroller.hpp` file and add it to your project directly.

 ## GCC Version

 ThreadController is written to be compliant with C++11 standards.
 Therefore, it requires GCC 4.8 or later.